CatchoftheDay/build-and-push-buildkite-plugin/README.md

 ### `dockerfile-path` [string]
-The relative path to the Dockerfile from the project root.
+The relative path of the Dockerfile from the project root.
 Default: `Dockerfile`

 ### `context-path` [string]
 The path used as the root of the docker build environment.
 This effects the source location and availablility of files referenced with `ADD` in the Dockerfile.
 Default: `.` (the project root)